TOP Brands with numbers in their name

 23andMe Logo

 Widely recognized for its unique numerical designation, 23andMe is a testament to modern brand naming conventions.
-Since its inception in 2006, this company has positioned itself as a pioneer in consumer genetic testing to provide information about ancestry and possible genetic proclivities.
+Since its inception in 2006, this company has positioned itself as a pioneer in consumer genetic testing, providing information on ancestry and potential genetic predispositions.

-Utilizing the power of genotyping technology, the company has developed comprehensive reports to explore a client’s ancestry and potential genetic predisposition.
-These reports not only shed light on a person’s past but also identify possible future health issues.
+Using genotyping technology, the company has developed comprehensive reports to explore a client’s ancestry and potential genetic predispositions.
+These reports shed light on a person’s past and identify possible future health issues.

-The intriguing name “23andMe” – is not a random sequence of numbers and letters.
+The intriguing name “23andMe” is not a random sequence of numbers and letters.
 It appropriately alludes to the 23 pairs of chromosomes present in human cells.
-This clever nomenclature shows the company’s uniqueness in scientific research and its core services.
-By including such an important detail of human biology in its name, the company ensures that it remains focused on its mission of clarifying the genetic picture.
+This clever nomenclature highlights the company’s unique approach to scientific research and core services.
+By including such an important detail of human biology in its name, the company remains focused on its mission of clarifying the genetic picture.

 2Wire